Other Sources of Franchise Funding

-If you aren’t able to get finance from the bank, for whatever reason, it’s worth knowing that there are several other sources you could research.
-With a little bit of homework, you can find other methods of raising the capital such as the funding sources below.
+If you aren’t able to get finance from the bank, for whatever reason, it’s worth knowing that there are different sources to keep in mind.
+With a little bit of homework, you can find other methods of raising the capital.
+Below, we've rounded up some other places to go to for franchise funding.
+There are a whole host of options just waiting to be explored and your funds really could be just a click away!

 For many people, the paperwork and stiff competition involved in applying for a grant is enough to put them off.
-You shouldn’t be deterred however, as there are some great benefits to going down this route, should you be successful.
+You shouldn’t be deterred however, as there are some great benefits to going down this route.
 The specific grant body where you apply to will usually depend on where you live in the UK.
-If you don’t live in Britain as such, it’s worth noting that the Scottish Parliament and the Welsh and Northern Ireland Assemblies also have departments which give grants to businesses.
+If you don’t live in Britain as such, it’s worth noting that the Scottish Parliament and the Welsh and Northern Ireland Assemblies also have departments, which give grants to international businesses.
 Some examples of bodies which give grants within the UK government include:

 Grants typically cover a broad range of sectors, but applications are often subject to meeting certain criteria such as the business location, size and industry.
 Some grants relate specifically to SMEs and some to industries which directly address problems in the local area.